National frameworks to address hate crime in the United States of America

 In 2021, the FBI's Uniform Crime Reporting (UCR) Program finalized the process started in 2019 of transitioning records from all federal, state, local and tribal law enforcement agencies nationwide to the National Incident-Based Reporting System (NIBRS).

 The NIBRS captures details about every crime incident – as well as about separate offences within the same incident – including information on victims, known offenders, relationships between victims and offenders, arrestees, and the property involved in crimes.
 Unlike data reported through the UCR Program's Summary Reporting System (SRS) – an aggregate monthly tally of crimes – the NIBRS goes much deeper due to its ability to provide details on the circumstances and context for crimes, including the location, time of day, and whether the incident was cleared.
+Hate crime data is derived from NIBRS.
+Hate crime data is not limited to data about violations of hate crimes statutes but rather includes any traditional NIBRS criminal offence that is motivated by the offender's bias based on 'race', religion, disability, sexual orientation, ethnicity, gender, or gender identity.

 In July 2021, the FBI Criminal Justice Information Services (CJIS) Division launched the Hate Crimes Explorer page on the Crime Data Explorer (CDE) Website.
 The CDE is an interactive tool that enables law enforcement and the public to use and more easily understand the massive amounts of Uniform Crime Reporting (UCR) data currently collected and published by FBI UCR Program.
 Deploying hate crime data to the CDE will help to increase the transparency of hate crime data across the country.

-The Department of Justice's Bureau of Justice Statistics conducts a regular National Crime Victimization Survey, with the most recent data on hate crime victimization available for 2022.
+The Department of Justice's Bureau of Justice Statistics conducts a regular National Crime Victimization Survey, with the most recent data on hate crime victimization available for 2024.

 Hate crime victim support

 The United States provide specialist support to victims of hate crime.
 Victims of hate crime are entitled to the same rights as other victims of federal crimes.
-Some victims are considered vulnerable, but victims of hate crime do not fall under this category unless they are children, victims of domestic violence, sexual assault, or stalking, or have other vulnerabilities, such as linked to a disability.